christofkost/state_notifier_counter_extended/README.md

 # state_notifier_counter

 A simple project demonstrating the Riverpod state mangement on base of the well known counter app.
-Each numerated branch represents a step from standard counter to riverpod counter app.
+Each numerated branch represents a step from standard counter to Riverpod counter app.